Meet Cheryl Norman

 Welcome to my world, where I’m cooking up stories at my computer or recipes in my kitchen.

-I grew up (notice I didn’t use the word matured ☺) in Louisville, Kentucky, home of the Louisville Cardinals, the Louisville Slugger Baseball Bat, KFC, and Papa John’s Pizza.
+I grew up in Louisville, Kentucky, home of the Louisville Cardinals, the Louisville Slugger Baseball Bat, KFC, and Papa John’s Pizza.
 It’s also the unofficial birthplace of the cheeseburger, rolled oysters, the Hot Brown, and Derby Pie®.
-Mohammed Ali, Diane Sawyer, Jennifer Lawrence, and Tom Cruise grew up there.
+Mohammed Ali, Diane Sawyer, Jennifer Lawrence, and Tom Cruise lived there.
 Wilson Pickett, Zachary Taylor, Colonel Harland Sanders, and now Mohammed Ali are buried there.
-Kathy Bates cut her acting teeth at Actor’s Theatre in Louisville.
+Kathy Bates began at Actor’s Theatre in Louisville.
 Louisville is home to the famous and oldest continuous sporting event in the country, the Kentucky Derby.

 Although a corporate career in telecommunications sidetracked my writing ambitions, I eventually returned to fiction writing and won the 2003 EPIC award for best contemporary romance (Last Resort).
 I have a reputation as an author of light romantic suspense stories that keep you on the edge without too much edge.

 To look at me today, you’d be surprised to learn I’m a former long distance runner who completed 7 marathons.
-(A full marathon is 26.2 miles.)
+My last 26.2 mile effort raised money for the Leukemia and Lymphoma Society in honor of my dad, who died of leukemia.
 Alas, I no longer run, but I enjoy my daily walks.

 After surviving breast cancer, I now participate in events to raise money and awareness for the American Cancer Society.
 I’m also active in a local survivor’s group.